exercism/javascript/exercises/concept/amusement-park/.docs/introduction.md

 ## Optional Chaining

 If you try to retrieve a nested value in an object but the parent key does not exist, JavaScript will throw an error.
-To easily avoid this, [optional chaining][mdn-optional-chaining] was added to the language specification in 2020.
+To easily avoid this, optional chaining was added to the language specification in 2020.
 With the optional chaining operator `?.` you can ensure that JavaScript only tries to access the nested key if the parent was not `null` or `undefined`.
 Otherwise `undefined` is returned.